 Is saffron safe to eat in large amounts?

-In culinary quantities, yes.
-But consuming extremely high doses (more than 5 grams) can cause toxicity.
-Stick to small portions in food.
+In culinary quantities (less than 1.5g per dish), saffron is perfectly safe.
+Consuming extremely high doses (more than 5 grams at once) can cause toxicity.
+Stick to small portions in food - remember, a little saffron goes a long way!

 Final Thoughts on Saffron's Value and Versatility